artofimagination/game-of-evolution/README.md

 # Game of Evolution
 This is a for from the great repository of [biosim4](https://github.com/davidrmiller/biosim4)

 This repo has a major overhaul of the code into a new structure.
-The core logic has not been changed and will be kept in original-biosim4-core branch, for the keen users, who wants to have the same behavior as the original biosim4 repo, but with a UI interface.
+The core logic has not been changed and will be kept in original-biosim4-core branch, for the keen users, who wants to have the same behavior as the original biosim4 repo, but with a UI interface.<br>
 TODO:
   - Video generation feature is not yet migrated and is not working at the moment
   - There is no logging migrated yet, so it is not functional either